drzobin/ddmail_webapp/README.md

 # What is ddmail_webapp
-Main web application for the ddmail project.
+Main web application for the DDMail project.

-# What is ddmail
+# What is DDMail
 DDMail is a e-mail system/service that prioritize privacy and security.
 A current production example can be found at www.ddmail.se

 # Operating system